ACM40960/project-Pyate/README.md

 •	Install R (Version 4.1.2 or above) <a href="https://cran.r-project.org/bin/windows/base/" target="_blank">from here</a>
 (Above is the URL for Windows OS and for other OS please <a href="https://data-flair.training/blogs/how-to-install-r/" target="_blank">reach here</a>  for step-by-step process).

-•	Once the file is downloaded double click and follow the instructions to complete the installation.
+•	Once the file is downloaded double click the installation file and follow the instructions to complete the installation.

 •	R studio – Install R Studio an IDE to code in R <a href="https://www.rstudio.com/products/rstudio/download/" target="_blank">from here</a>
 (choose based on Operating System).

-•	Once the file is downloaded double click and follow the instructions to complete the installation.
+•	Once the file is downloaded double click  the installation file and follow the instructions to complete the installation.
 (For step-by-step process please visit  <a href="https://data-flair.training/blogs/how-to-install-r/" target="_blank">here</a>)

 •	Install.packages(`"_Package name_”`) is the command used to install the required libraries required for the project and below are the mentioned libraries needed for model to run successfully.
 Below are the packages required to run the project successfully